quixio/quix-docs/docs/platform/tutorials/image-processing/add-service.md

     !!! tip

         These environment variables are used by the code.
-For example, the input topic is read by the code with the code:
+For example, the input topic is read by the code with the Python code `os.environ["input"]`.

-            ``` python
-            os.environ["input"]
-            ```

 6. Click the tag icon (see screenshot), and give the code a tag such as `cars-only-v1`: